Santa Claus: Symbol of commercialism

 Jeremy Seal, author of the 2005 book Nicholas: The Epic Journey from Saint to Santa Claus, said in an interview that Santa's 19th-century elements, like reindeer, a sleigh, and bells, were reminiscent of the real world.

 Writing in Mothering magazine, Carol Jean-Swanson makes similar points, noting that the original figure of Saint Nicholas gave only to those who were needy and that today Santa Claus seems to be more about conspicuous consumption: "He [...] mirrors some of our highest ideals: childhood purity and innocence, selfless giving, unfaltering love, justice, and mercy. [...]
 The problem is that, in the process, he has become burdened with some of society's greatest challenges: materialism, corporate greed, and domination by the media."

 In the Czech Republic, a group of advertising professionals started a website against Santa Claus, a relatively recent phenomenon in that country.
 In the Czech tradition, presents are delivered by Ježíšek, which translates as Baby Jesus.

-In the United Kingdom, Father Christmas was historically depicted wearing a green cloak.
-As Father Christmas has been increasingly merged into the image of Santa Claus, that has been changed to the more commonly known red suit.
-Santa had been portrayed in a red suit in the 19th century by Thomas Nast among others.

 A law in the US state of Ohio prohibits the usage of Santa Claus or his image to sell alcoholic beverages.